tanishraj/starter-template-vite-vue3/README.md

 For development purposes, the project includes several dev dependencies:

+-   **@eslint/js**: ESLint's JavaScript runtime.
+Version ^9.11.0 is used.
 -   **@vitejs/plugin-vue**: This plugin enables Vue support in Vite.
 Version ^5.0.5 is used.
+-   **eslint**: ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
+Version ^9.11.0 is used.
+-   **eslint-config-prettier**: Turns off all rules that are unnecessary or might conflict with Prettier.
+Version ^9.1.0 is used.
+-   **eslint-plugin-prettier**: Runs Prettier as an ESLint rule.
+Version ^5.2.1 is used.
+-   **eslint-plugin-vue**: Official ESLint plugin for Vue.js.
+Version ^9.28.0 is used.
+-   **prettier**: An opinionated code formatter.
+Version ^3.3.3 is used.
 -   **sass**: Sass is a preprocessor scripting language that is interpreted or compiled into CSS.
 Version ^1.77.6 is used.
+-   **stylelint**: A mighty, modern linter that helps you avoid errors and enforce conventions in your styles.
+Version ^16.9.0 is used.
+-   **stylelint-prettier**: Runs Prettier as a Stylelint rule.
+Version ^5.0.2 is used.
+-   **stylelint-scss**: A collection of SCSS specific linting rules for Stylelint.
+Version ^6.7.0 is used.
 -   **vite**: Vite is a next-generation frontend tooling that provides a fast development environment.
 Version ^5.3.1 is used.

 ## Usage